Piece, Warmian-Masurian Voivodeship

 Piece (Ulonskofen, 1938-45: Schobendorf) is a village in the administrative district of Gmina Szczytno, within Szczytno County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 7 km north-west of Szczytno and 34 km south-east of the regional capital Olsztyn.
 It is located in the historic region of Masuria.

 The village has a population of 180.

 History

 At various times in the past, the village was part of Poland, Prussia and Germany.
 It became part of Poland once more following Germany's defeat in World War II in 1945.